 While Veterinary Assistants are not required to be a graduate of a NAVTA-approved veterinary assistant school, based on a recent employer survey, 87% of veterinary practices are more likely to hire a graduate of a NAVTA-approved Veterinary Assistant program.¹

 Our Veterinary Assistant training program will help you gain the knowledge, skills, and hands-on experience that can help you take steps toward a certified Veterinary Assistant job.
 Aligned with NAVTA standards, your Veterinary Assistant program will cover caring for animals after surgery, helping provide emergency first aid and medication to sick or injured animals, maintaining and sterilizing surgical instruments and equipment, obtaining animal health histories, and more.
-Find out more about each of the courses you will take in our Veterinary Assistant program!
+See this sample lesson for what to expect!

 Important State Requirements: Be sure to check here for the requirements in your state.